30 years after the opening of the Berlin Wall, Minutes To Midnight releases After 1989 : A Trip To Freedom

 Limited Edition CD: https://music.minutestomidnight.co.uk/

-30 years after the opening of the Berlin Wall, it’s time to tell the tale of how a young man managed to escape Germany in 1945, while his grandson made the other way round in 1991, looking for answers that he could only find in 2017.
+Three decades after the fall of the Berlin Wall, it’s time to tell the tale of how a young man managed to escape Germany in 1945, while his grandson made the other way round in 1991, looking for answers that he could only find in 2017.

 Summer, mid-eighties.
 During a family dinner, after a glass too many, my grandfather let a story slip from his past.
 He told us how fascists captured and sent him to Germany, where he spent four years in Sachsenhausen concentration camp, on the outskirts of Berlin.